jimareed/slideshow-editor/README.md

 npm start
 ```

-Follow the instructions to install and run the backend at: https://github.com/jimareed/auth0-react-backend
+Follow the instructions to install and run the backend [slideshow-data](https://github.com/jimareed/slideshow-data)

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.